 - The second field is meant to offer an opportunity for depth. - The second field is also selected from the department list of fields and must be different from the first. - Students are not expected to cover the entire field.
-Rather, they may select a narrower time period or region (for example, if a student selects North America as their second field they could focus on the 20th century; or if they select Science they could focus on science in China). - At the qualifying examinations, one member of the faculty will examine students in their second field.
+Rather, they may select a narrower time period or region (for example, if a student selects Latin America they could focus on 20th century United States; or if they select History of Science they could focus on the Roman Republic). - At the qualifying examinations, one member of the faculty will examine students in their second field.